 The Office of Campaign and Political Finance is an independent state agency that administers Massachusetts General Law Chapter 55, the campaign finance law, and Chapter 55C, the limited public financing program for statewide candidates.
-Established in 1973, OCPF is the depository for disclosure reports filed by candidates and political committees under M.G.L.
-Chapter 55.
+OCPF is the depository for reports of contributions received and expenditures made by candidates and political committees.

-OCPF is headed by a director who is appointed by a bi-partisan commission that is made up of the Secretary of the Commonwealth, the chairs of the Democratic and Republican State Committees and the dean of a law school who is appointed by the Governor.
-The Director serves a six-year term and is subject to reappointment.
+OCPF is headed by a director who is appointed unanimously by a bi-partisan commission consisting of the Secretary of the Commonwealth, the chairs of the Democratic and Republican State Committees and the dean of a law school appointed by the Governor.
+The Director serves a six-year term and may be selected for a succeeding term or terms.

 |Michael J. Sullivan||(1994 - 2019)|